-Preparations include research, survevs, multistakeholder engagement, and/ or awareness raising for the financial sector.
+Preparations include research, surveys, multistakeholder engagement, and/ or awareness raising for the financial sector.

-guidelines, or set of voluntary principles has been formally launched that sets out requirements or recommendations for financial institutions on ESG Integration
+A first national policy, regulation, guidelines, or set of voluntary principles has been formally launched that sets out requirements or recommendations for financial institutions on ESG Integration.

-A formal taskforce, working group, or institution is tasked with implementation and/or supervision and is supported by regulators and industry
+A formal taskforce, working group, or institution is tasked with implementation and/or supervision and is supported by regulators and industry.